mattbierner/blog.mattbierner.com/_posts/2014-05-04-inlining-in-khepri-introduction.md

 let mid = [b(), c()] in mid;
 ```

-Regular function calls evaluate all arguments, even those that are never used, before evaulating the body.
+Regular function calls evaluate all arguments, even those that are never used, before evaluating the body.
 This difference is intentional and, I believe, justified.
-There are far more cases where it is highly beneficial to remove such unnecessary calculations then there are cases where code depends on evaluation of unused arguments.
+There are far more cases where it is highly beneficial to remove such unnecessary calculations than there are cases where code depends on evaluation of unused arguments.

 # Other Differences and Limitations